 Presently, ikebana is more commonly referred to as kado in Japan.
 The term kado translates into “way of flowers,” fitting for the cultural practice.
 This term more accurately describes the practice and the meaning of capturing nature’s beauty and the lifelong learning path.
 Ikebanaists learn to depend on nature and explore many different floral arrangements.

-The practice of ikebana requires curiosity and the determination and creativity to discover new arrangements while appreciating the pieces of nature.
+The practice of ikebana requires curiosity, determination, and creativity to discover new arrangements while appreciating the pieces of nature.

 Ikebana was once a cultural practice, but now it’s an art practiced worldwide.
 This artistic practice extracts emotions from its viewers while allowing artists to express themselves and their life stories.